 Attention to Detail.
-Judgement calls will be made almost immediately you make obvious mistakes in text like grammar or in spellings.
-Buyers quickly form an opinion that seller is either not established or is inexperienced, resultantly you lose trust.
+Judgment calls will be made almost immediately you make obvious mistakes in text like grammar or in spellings.
+Buyers quickly form an opinion that the seller is either not established or is inexperienced, resultantly you lose trust.

 Total Characters.
 You have 200 characters (with spaces) to write an introductory title of your product/brand.
 The first 80 are extremely important as they are picked up by the Amazon’s algorithm so get your main keywords ready.
 The trick is to divide the 200 characters into segments and treat them as small titles.

 Keywords.
 A product title needs to be rich with keywords and understandable at the same time.
 People who do this regularly understand the pain of striking that balance.
 There needs to be a proper sequence and a flow in the title which gives a compact snapshot of your product.